 * Receipts submitted for reimbursement must contain the itemized expenses

-* After got a positive confirmation buy your tickets and/or make your reservation
+* After you have a positive confirmation buy your tickets and/or make your reservation

 * After the event, you have 2 weeks to send the appropriate receipts for tickets and lodging. if they are not in English or the receipt has a lot of information, please clearly mark the total and the purpose.
 Receipts sent after this date will not be reimbursed.